-In 2014 we had a major focus on leadership at all levels, including Middle, Senior, and Executive Leaders.
-There was also a focus on strategic planning.
+In 2015 we had a major focus on Middle Leadership.
+There was also a focus on strategic planning in Executive and Senior Leadership.
 The majority of our teachers took up professional development opportunities to support pedagogical practice through conferences, forums, workshops, lectures and training.
-The average annual expenditure per teacher on professional learning was \$1082.30.
+The average annual expenditure per teacher on professional learning was \$978.40.
 This does not include the cost of compliance training or teacher replacement.